 Waterfront Toronto is working to create a vibrant, connected waterfront that belongs to everyone.
 As city-builders, we care about creating neighbourhoods, parks, destinations, and infrastructure that make people’s lives better.
-From our perspective, Toronto’s waterfront is one of the most exciting city-building opportunities on earth: a place where promising ideas for a more affordable, livable, and sustainable city can be tested, refined, showcased, and scaled.
+From our perspective, Toronto’s waterfront is one of the most exciting city-building opportunities on earth: a place where promising ideas for a more affordable, livable, and sustainable city can be envisioned, refined, and showcased.

 So far, we’ve led or catalyzed 2.5 million square feet of development along the waterfront, adding affordable housing, commercial space, aquatic habitat, critical infrastructure, and beloved public spaces.
-Our projects include the West Don Lands, East Bayfront, Corktown Common, Underpass Park, Sugar Beach, Sherbourne Common, Queens Quay, the Port Lands, Jack Layton Ferry Terminal, and The Bentway.
+Our projects include the West Don Lands, East Bayfront, Corktown Common, Underpass Park, Sugar Beach, Sherbourne Common, Queens Quay, the Port Lands Flood Protection Project, Jack Layton Ferry Terminal, and The Bentway.